Recycling collection (yellow lid)

 We need your help to make sure all items in your bin are acceptable for recycling.
 Here is what you need to do:

 - Make sure all bottles, jars and tubs are empty of food and liquid before placing them in your bin.
-Give them a quick rinse if you can.
+You can give them quick rinse, but it is not essential.

 - Paper bags - remove the handles if they are not made of paper.
 For example, handles made from ribbon or twine.